MariuszKaminski/Milestone-Project-2/README.md

 ### Design details

 The web application, in its entirety, utilizes Google Font “Ubuntu”.
-The colour used for the game area background is ##00FFBF (aquamarine) while the logo next to heading is a clipart sourced from ClipartPanda (http://www.clipartpanda.com/clipart_images/clip-art-geography-17521220).
+The colour used for the game area background is ##00FFBF (aquamarine) while the logo next to heading is a [clipart](http://www.clipartpanda.com/clipart_images/clip-art-geography-17521220) sourced from [ClipartPanda](http://www.clipartpanda.com/).

 ## Features